 Folk Singers

-This was characterised as a folk song ‘revival’ and many revival singers have become very well respected performers and experts on traditional songs.
-These new singers in turn explored and collected songs form those people still singing songs that had been handed down through families and communities aurally.
+This period became known as the second folk revival, and many revival singers became well respected performers and experts on traditional songs.
+These new singers in turn explored and collected songs from those people still singing songs that had been handed down through families and communities orally.